24dakenlo/light-physics/README.md

 Another way to think about light is as a "particle produced by the electromagnetic field."
 The particle is called "photon".
 Unlike particles we usually think of, like tiny bits of dust, a photon is a much more abstract concept.
 It is not a normal particle but a special kind of object known as a "quantum."
 It is an idea of "quantum physics", which mainly treats objects too small to be treated by the physics of our daily life (so called Newtonian dynamics).

+In the radiation ecology, the quantum physics may appear in some topics involving not only photons but also electrons, such as chlorophyll fluorescence.
+Therefore, it is a good idea to know about some of the main ideas in quantum physics:
-The main idea in quantum physics is that properties such as energy, momentum, and angular momentum are impossible to determine in many cases.
-Instead, they are described by something called a "linear operator."
-The value of these properties is not definite unless the system is in a special state called an "eigenstate," where the value is equal to something called the "eigenvalue."
+- Properties such as energy, momentum, and angular momentum are impossible to determine in general cases.
+- Instead, they are described by something called a "linear operator."
+- The value of these properties is determined if the system is in a special state called an "eigenstate," where the value is equal to something called the "eigenvalue."

 In case of the electromagnetic field's energy, the eigenvalue of its "liner operator" (called "Hamiltonian operator") is related to a non-negative integer $n$.
 We understand this integer $n$ as the number of photons.
 In other words, we recognize the eigen state of electromagnetic field's energy as "there are $n$ photons in the space".